-Car insurance companies use age to indicate risk, assigning rates accordingly.
-Insurance is commonly expensive for drivers younger than 25 — because of their inexperience — and most affordable for drivers aged 25 or older.
-Since each insurance company rates age brackets uniquely, it's worth shopping around and finding the best rate for you.
+Insurance companies use age to outline potential risk, pricing premiums on a sliding scale.
+Insurance is usually more expensive for young drivers — due to their inexperience — and more affordable for older drivers.
+Because each insurance company rates age tiers uniquely, it's worth comparing rates and shopping around.

 As a general rule, teen drivers should choose Allied over Progressive: the former's average annual rates are $4,722 less than the latter's..

 |Age bracket||Progressive avg. annual premium||Allied avg. annual premium|

 Setting aside cost, there are myriad pros and cons of both Progressive and Allied, including their discounts, perks, customer satisfaction ratings, and financial stability.
 Dive into the data before making your decision.

 |Anti-Lock Brake System|